baggepinnen/LowLevelParticleFilters.jl/docs/src/index.md

 ```
 !!! info
     If your function `dynamics` describes a continuous-time ODE, do not forget to **discretize** it before passing it to the UKF.
 See [Discretization](@ref) for more information.

+The [`UnscentedKalmanFilter`](@ref) has many customization options, see the docstring for more details.
+In particular, the UKF may be created with a linear measurement model as an optimization.

 # Extended Kalman Filter